okyeron/OMX-27/Docs.md

 An adaptation of the Mutable Instruments "Topographic drum sequencer" module.

-See the original [Grids Manual](https://mutable-instruments.net/modules/grids/manual/) [or a video here] for general concepts.
+See the original [Grids Manual](https://mutable-instruments.net/modules/grids/manual/) [or a video ?] for more.

-Grids on OMX is a 4-channel/instrument trigger generator specialized in the creation and sculpting of rhythmic patterns.
+Grids on OMX is a 4-channel/instrument MIDI trigger generator specialized in the creation and sculpting of rhythmic patterns.
+The "grid" refers to a map or library of preset drum patterns arranged in a 5x5 grid - which you can steer using X/Y controls.

 Typical drum use would be Bass Drum, Snare, Closed HiHat, Open HiHat (The default note numbers are mapped to these in the GM drum map).

 Keys/Commands: